LE TANNERON > HIKING IN THE MIMOSA!

-The Tanneron Massif, the cradle of mimosa cultivation.
-Here you'll discover wild mimosas and mimosa plantations.
-The Tanneron is the largest mimosa forest in Europe, spread across the Var and Alpes-Maritimes regions.
-It can be explored year-round, particularly from mid-December to March, when the mimosa flowers bloom.
-Lovers of secret walks will be surprised to discover that, just a stone's throw from Place de Capitou, paths lead walkers directly into the heart of the mimosa forest.
-The La Vernède walk offers a botanical discovery punctuated by spectacular views of the Mediterranean.
+The Tanneron Massif is the cradle of mimosa cultivation.
+Wild mimosas and mimosa plantations can be found there.
+Tanneron is the largest mimosa forest in Europe, straddling the Var and Alpes-Maritimes departments.
+It can be explored year-round, but particularly from mid-December to March, the mimosa's flowering season.
+Those who enjoy hidden walks will be surprised to discover that just a short distance from the church square in the Capitou district, paths lead walkers directly into the heart of the mimosa forest.
+The La Vernède walk offers a botanical exploration punctuated by spectacular views of the Mediterranean.

 Did you know?